AI Data Centers

 Governance Questions

-- Should large AI training clusters trigger mandatory reporting of power capacity, emissions, water use, and ownership?
+- Should large AI training clusters trigger mandatory reporting of power capacity, expected load shape, emissions, water use, cooling design, backup generation, ownership, and public incentives?

-- Should public incentives require local benefits, grid upgrades, clean-power additions, or water protections?
+- Should public incentives require enforceable local benefits, grid upgrades, clean-power additions, water protections, emergency planning, and remedies if promises fail?

-- Can governments track frontier compute without creating surveillance over ordinary computing?
+- Can governments track frontier compute and high-risk infrastructure without creating surveillance over ordinary computing?

 - Will data-center buildout deepen incumbent control by favoring companies that already own chips, power contracts, cloud platforms, and capital access?